 Laura is an experienced therapist trained in the person-centred approach.
-She specialises in helping people to deal with addiction and abuse, and to rebuild relationships after family breakdowns.
+She is also a social psychologist with a PhD in psychology and behavioural science.

 I can help with...